yaal-coop/canaille/CONTRIBUTING.rst

 Populate the database
 ~~~~~~~~~~~~~~~~~~~~~

+The demo database comes populated with some random users and groups.
+If you need more, you can generate
-You can populate the database with randomly generated users and groups with the ``populate`` command:
+users and groups with the ``populate`` command:

 .. code-block:: console